spiffe/spiffe-helper/examples/postgresql/README.md

     -dns postgres-user
 ```

-+ For the PostgreSQL server, we use the postgres user name as selector:
++ For the PostgreSQL server, we use the postgres username as selector:
 ```bash
 ./spire-server entry create \
     -spiffeID spiffe://example.org/postgresql-server \